ArunPanesar42/Engineering_84_Sparta/README.md

 - A: Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 Bash is an acronym for Bourne Again Shell.
 A shell is a terminal application used to interface with an operating system through written commands.
 Bash is a popular default shell on Linux and macOS.
 Git Bash is a package that installs Bash, some common bash utilities, and Git on a Windows operating system.

+- Q: What is git merge?
+- A: Merging is Git's way of putting a forked history back together again.
+The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.

 # WEEK 4
 ## Python Questions and Answers